Updated on 2026-01-08 GMT+08:00

 Callback URL

 Enter a callback URL when Callback is enabled.
 A callback URL cannot contain message headers or parameters.
-HTTP and HTTPS are supported.
-HTTPS is recommended.
+HTTP and HTTPS (recommended) are supported.

 Callback messages in JSON format are sent in POST requests to your server through HTTP APIs.
 For details about a callback message body, see Callback Message.